On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Introduction

-Another popular class of MCMC algorithms, called Metropolis-adjusted Langevin algorithm (MALA) that makes use of additional gradient information about the target density, is shown to have a faster mixing time when compared to MRW.
-For example,~\cite{pmlr-v134-chewi21a} show that if the negative log-density (will be referred to as potential) of the target distribution is twice continuously differentiable and strongly convex, then the $\varepsilon$-mixing time in $\chi^2$ divergence for MALA with a warm start scales as $\Theta(d^{1/2})$ modulo polylogarithmic factors in $\varepsilon$.
-Moreover,~\cite{10.2307/2985986} and~\cite{pmlr-v134-chewi21a} show that the optimal dimension dependence for MALA is $d^{1/3}$ for some product measures satisfying stringent conditions like the standard Gaussian.
-However, for Bayesian (pseudo-)posteriors, it is common that the smoothness and strong convexity properties of the log-density assumed in literature are not satisfied.
-For example, in Bayesian quantile regression based on the (possibly misspecified) asymmetric Laplace likelihood for mimicking the check loss function $\ell(x,q) = (q-x)\cdot \big(\tau-\bold{1}(q<x)\big)$ for a given quantile level $\tau\in (0,1)$ with $\bold{1}(\cdot)$ denoting the indicator function, the Bayesian posterior is neither differentiable nor strongly log-concave.
-For such non-differentiable densities, we slightly extend the MALA by using any subgradient to replace the gradient in its algorithm formulation.
-Thus it is natural to investigate:
+{ Another prominent class of MH algorithms is the Metropolis-adjusted Langevin algorithm (MALA), which utilizes additional gradient information about the target density.
+Although this approach requires computing the gradient and can be costlier than zeroth-order methods that only use function evaluations, the development of automatic differentiation tools~\citep{paszke2017automatic, margossian2019review} has simplified this task for many explicit and smooth densities.
+These tools make the computational demands for gradient computation comparable to those for evaluating the density itself.
+Furthermore, it has been demonstrated that MALA tends to have a lower mixing time in comparison to the MRW.} For example,~\cite{pmlr-v134-chewi21a} show that if the negative log-density (will be referred to as potential) of the target distribution is twice continuously differentiable and strongly convex, then the $\varepsilon$-mixing time in $\chi^2$ divergence for MALA with a warm start scales as $\Theta(d^{1/2})$ modulo polylogarithmic factors in $\varepsilon$.
+Additionally,~\cite{roberts1998optimal} and~\cite{pmlr-v134-chewi21a} show that the optimal dimension dependence for MALA is $d^{1/3}$ for some product measures satisfying stringent conditions like the standard Gaussian.
+However, for Bayesian (pseudo-)posteriors, it is common that the smoothness and strong convexity properties of the log-density assumed in literature are not satisfied. { For instance, consider Bayesian quantile regression with a quantile level $\tau$.
+Given a dataset $X^{(n)}=\{X_i=(\widetilde X_i, Y_i)\}_{i=1}^n$ consisting of covariates and response variables, the posterior distribution then takes the form of $\pi_{n}(\theta|X^{(n)})\propto \exp\big(-\sum_{i=1}^n (Y_i-\widetilde X_i^T\theta)(\tau-\mathbf{1}(Y_i<\widetilde X_i^T\theta))\big)\,\pi(\theta)$, where $\mathbf{1}(\cdot)$ denotes the indicator function.
+An important feature of this example is that the resulting Bayesian posterior is neither differentiable owing to the discontinuity introduced by the indicator function, nor strongly log-concave.} For such non-differentiable densities, we slightly extend the MALA by using any subgradient to replace the gradient in its algorithm formulation.
+Theoretically, it is natural to investigate: { \begin{quote} What is the optimal dimension (and condition number) dependence when using MALA to sample from a possibly non-smooth and non-log-concave (pseudo-)posterior density, in light of the asymptotic Gaussian nature of the posterior as predicted by statistical large sample theory? \end{quote} Moreover, it would be insightful to determine to what extent we can diverge from a Gaussian distribution while preserving the dimension dependence as sampling from a Gaussian distribution, and how various factors, such as the dimensionality, sample size and density smoothness, affect the deviance of the posterior from the Gaussian distribution.}